Note

 When you use the event_file

-target, event data is stored in blobs in an Azure Storage container.
-The Database Engine running the event session must have specific access to this container.
+target with Azure Storage blobs, the Database Engine running the event session must have specific access to the blob container.
 You can grant this access in one of the following ways:

 Assign the Storage Blob Data Contributor RBAC role to the managed identity of the Azure SQL logical server or Azure SQL managed instance on the container, and create a credential to instruct the Database Engine to use managed identity for authentication.